The Tropical Fruit Congress is the first event in Europe dedicated to exotic fruit.

 A unique appointment with the masters of pineapple covering all the aspects revolving around this particular fruit’s supply chain, step by step from production to distribution and technologies.

-This workshop is intended for professionals involved in handling and ripening tropical fruits.
-It has the objective to provide post-harvest biology and technology information to reduce avocado, lime, papaya, passion fruit, pineapple and mango losses at the receiving end and delivering ready-to-eat, delicious fruits and fruit-vegetables to the customer.
+This workshop is intended for shippers and wholesale, retail, and produce managers who are involved in handling and ripening tropical fruits.
+This 3-hour technical workshop has the objective to provide post-harvest biology and technology information to reduce avocado, lime, papaya, passion fruit, pineapple and mango losses at the receiving end and delivering ready-to-eat, delicious fruits to the costumer.

 TROPICAL OVERVIEW: The roaring sector